tabbykatz/portfolio/writings/how-to-use-markdown-with-this-blog-engine.md

 [![Markdown: syntax basics](http://img.youtube.com/vi/0_tO8HgJiLQ/0.jpg)](http://www.youtube.com/watch?v=0_tO8HgJiLQ "Markdown: syntax basics")

-The video above is embedded using an online tool called [Embed Youtube](http://embedyoutube.org/).
+The video above is embedded using an online tool called [Embed YouTube](http://embedyoutube.org/).
+This makes a static image from the video into a linked image to the video itself.

+But you can also write html in markdown files and see the results.
+Below, I've pasted the embed `<iframe>` from YouTube.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0_tO8HgJiLQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # More Markdown Tricks?